Kingdoms of the Dump

-Kingdoms of the Dump is an upcoming independent role-playing video game being developed by Roach Games.
+Kingdoms of the Dump is an independent role-playing video game developed by Roach Games.
 The game takes heavy inspiration from classic 16-bit JRPGs like EarthBound, Chrono Trigger, and Final Fantasy VI.
 Development of the game was initially funded fully out-of-pocket, with the developers working full-time as custodians; this inspired the theming of the game around garbage.
 The developers launched a Kickstarter campaign in July 2019 for additional funding, and it was successful.
-The game is planned to release on Microsoft Windows, macOS and Linux via Steam or a DRM-free copy.
+The game released on Windows, macOS and Linux via Steam on November 18, 2025.

 Gameplay

 Kingdoms of the Dump is a role-playing game that features platforming and adventure elements.
 On the field, the player controls one character, but can switch between a total of six characters at will; each character has a unique ability that the player can use to explore the environment, solve puzzles, and progress.
 Platforming and elevation in general play a large role in the exploration of towns and dungeons.
 The game does not have random battles; instead, players approach enemies on the field and enter a separate battle screen.
 Kingdoms of the Dump features a turn-based battle system that employs a 3x3 grid in which the player can position their party around to maximize damage, avoid traps and spells, and strategize.

 The game takes heavy inspiration from several 16-bit role-playing games.
 The battle system features timed hits, a mechanic inspired by Super Mario RPG.
 The player will be able to unlock an airship and be able to traverse a vast Mode 7-like world map, inspired by Final Fantasy VI.
 The game also uses an "oblique" EarthBound-inspired perspective, an angle the developers used to help show depth during platforming segments.